Peer review process

 Summary:

 Wojnowska et al. report structural and functional studies of the interaction of Streptococcus pyogenes M3 protein with collagen.
-They show through X-ray crystallographic studies that the N-terminal hypervariable region of M3 protein forms a T-like structure and that the T-like structure binds a three-stranded collagen-mimetic peptide.
-They indicate that the T-like structure is predicted by AlphaFold3 (with varying confidence level) in other M proteins that have sequence similarity to M3 protein and M-like proteins from group C and G streptococci.
-For some, but not all, of these related M and M-like proteins, AlphaFold3 predicts complexes similar to the one observed for M3-collagen.
+They show through X-ray crystallographic studies that the N-terminal hypervariable region of M3 protein forms a T-like structure, and that the T-like structure binds a three-stranded collagen-mimetic peptide.
+They indicate that the T-like structure is predicted by AlphaFold3 with moderate confidence level in other M proteins that have sequence similarity to M3 protein and M-like proteins from group C and G streptococci.
+For some, but not all, of these related M and M-like proteins, AlphaFold3 predicts, with moderate confidence level, complexes similar to the one observed for M3-collagen.
 Functionally, the authors show that emm3 strains form biofilms with more mass when surfaces are coated with collagen, and this effect can be blocked by an M3 protein fragment that contains the T-structure.
 They also show the co-occurrence of emm3 strains and collagen in patient biopsies and a skin tissue organoid.
+Puzzlingly, M1 protein has been reported to bind collagen, but collagen inhibits biofilm in a particular emm1 strain but that same emm1 strain colocalizes with collagen in a patient biopsy sample.
+The implications of the variable actions of collagen on biofilm formation are not clear.

 Strengths: